 Alternatively, simply give me a call on 07979 622537.
 This is my number.
 I'll answer if I'm free.
 If I don't answer, it is likely that I am busy helping someone else, so leave me a message and I'll get back to you as soon as I can.

-You train your body, but how much do you train your mind?
+You train your body for sport, but how much do you train your mind?

 You spend a lot of time, energy and (probably) money, training your body for events.

 That's great, because without the right kind of physical training, your performance can't improve and get closer to your best.

 But, how much time and attention do you invest in training your mind to be ready for competition?

 Most sportspeople say that when it really counts (competition), the biggest factor that determines performance, is how you manage the occasion psychologically (or don't).